vuethemes/sergeyfilimonov.com/blog/posts/tailwind-css-gridsome.md

 date: 2019-06-01T00:01:00.196+0300
 category: article
 action: Get Tailwind CSS
-excerpt: Here you will find instruction on how to add Tailwind CSS to Gridsome.
+excerpt: Here you will find an instruction on how to add Tailwind CSS to Gridsome.
 ---

 Install a few plugins: